-Clients interested in filing a Chapter 7 bankruptcy may attend the Bankruptcy Information Clinic (BIC) held at 5: 30 p.m. on the third Thursday of each month at the VLP office.
-A packet of information is sent ahead of time to enable clients to complete as much bankruptcy paperwork as possible before the clinic.
+Those interested in filing a Chapter 7 bankruptcy may attend the Bankruptcy Information Clinic (BIC) held at 5:15 p.m. on the third Thursday of each month at the VLP office.
+A packet of information is sent ahead of time to enable individuals to complete as much bankruptcy paperwork as possible before the clinic.
 The clinic is available by appointment only and the cost is $10.00 for the first visit and $5.00 for each visit thereafter.
-If the client appears to qualify for a Chapter 7 bankruptcy and meets program eligibility criteria, the VLP finds an attorney to assist the client with a Chapter 7 filing.
+If the individual appears to qualify for a Chapter 7 bankruptcy and meets program eligibility criteria, the VLP finds an attorney to assist the individual with a Chapter 7 filing.

 Housing Justice Project (HJP)

-The VLP refers clients to pro bono attorneys who may provide representation for a specific component of a legal matter, or full representation for the duration of the case.
-Each year cases are referred in many areas of law including family, landlord/tenant, public benefits and consumer law, license suspension, bankruptcy filing and wills.
+The VLP refers individuals to pro bono attorneys who may provide representation for a specific component of a legal matter, or full representation for the duration of the case.
+Each year cases are referred in the following areas: family law, consumer law, bankruptcy filing, and wills.

-While the VLP makes every effort to obtain representation for eligible clients whose legal matter warrants it, the number of people who request this service exceeds the number of available attorneys.
+While the VLP makes every effort to obtain representation for eligible individuals whose legal matter warrants it, the number of people who request this service exceeds the number of available attorneys.

 - September 15, 2016 - Swearing-in Ceremony - 4:30 p.m. at Barbieri Courtroom, Gonzaga University School of Law, 721 North Cincinnati Street.
 A reception will be held following the ceremony.